MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/navigating.md

 ### Command nouns

 By now you may have noticed that all nouns in the SDK's commands start with `Mg`.
 This prefix helps to avoid naming conflicts with other PowerShell modules.
-With that in mind, it should make sense that commands like `Get-MgUser` are used to get a user.
-And following PowerShell convention, even though the noun is singular, those same commands can return multiple results if no specific instance is requested.
+With that in mind, it should make sense that a command like `Get-MgUser` is used to get a user.
+Following PowerShell convention, even though the noun is singular, those same commands can return multiple results if no specific instance is requested.

 But what about commands like `Get-MgUserMessage` or `Get-MgUserMailFolderMessage`?
 Both of these commands get a [message](/graph/api/resources/message?view=graph-rest-1.0&preserve-view=true) object, so why not `Get-MgMessage`?
 The answer comes from the [get message API](/graph/api/message-get?view=graph-rest-1.0&preserve-view=true).